-Not on most channels.
-The pause, rewind and fast-forward commands don't work at all when watching any of the ESPN channels (including the SEC Network), AMC, TNT, TBS, CNN, Cartoon Network/Adult Swim, any of the Disney channels, ABC Family, Boomerang, HLN, IFC or Sundance TV.
+Without the cloud DVR, the pause, rewind and fast-forward commands don't work at all when watching many of the ESPN channels (including the SEC Network), as well as AMC, TNT, TBS, CNN, Cartoon Network/Adult Swim, any of the Disney channels, ABC Family, Boomerang, HLN, IFC or Sundance TV.

-On the other channels the pause, rewind and fast-forward buttons work as expected.
+On some other channels the pause, rewind and fast-forward buttons work as expected.
 You can pause a current show and rewind all the way to the beginning.
 You can also fast-forward, even through commercials, to catch back up to live time.
 But the only way to schedule and keep recordings of shows is to use the cloud DVR.

 Nearly every channel has shows you can watch on-demand, instantly.
-Most of channels also feature "3 Day Replay," allowing you to watch any show aired within the past three days.
+Most of channels feature "Three Day Replay," allowing you to watch any show aired within the past three days.
 You can't easily skip commercials on those past shows, however.
 Some channels even allow you to watch any show or movie that aired in the previous seven days.

-Can I use my Sling TV account to authenticate other TV apps, like Watch ESPN?
+Can I use my Sling TV account to sign in to other TV apps, like Watch ESPN and FX Now?

-Watch ESPN is still subject to the single-stream restriction, so you can't watch live TV via the Watch ESPN app on one device at the same time as you watch any live TV via the Sling TV app on a second device.
+Note that Watch ESPN is still subject to the single-stream restriction, so you can't watch live TV via the Watch ESPN app on one device at the same time as you watch any live TV via the Sling TV app on a second device.
 And of course Sling Blue customers can't authenticate Watch ESPN at all.

 Does the picture look as good as cable?

 Not quite, but it's still very good.
-In our testing Sling TV came close to Verizon Fios' HD channel quality at its best, but did look slightly softer.
-It did briefly drop in quality when moving to a new channel, and there were other occasional picture quality drops, but on our high-speed connection it was mostly delivered at the highest quality with excellent stability.
-Picture quality on smaller screen devices was also very good.
+In our testing, Sling TV has came close to Verizon Fios' HD channel quality at its best, but did look slightly softer.
+It did briefly drop in quality when moving to a new channel, and there were other occasional picture-quality drops, but on our high-speed connection it was mostly delivered at the highest quality with excellent stability.
+Picture quality on smaller screen devices was also quite good.

 What about sound?

 Although Sling originally said the TV channels would be available in 5.1 surround sound where available, it now says 5.1 is restricted to video-on-demand (VOD) content.
-Live TV is stereo-only.
+Live TV is in stereo only.